ranium/fixerio-php-client/README.md

 Provides an easy to use client for [fixer.io](https://fixer.io) exchange rates and currency conversion JSON API.

+*Looking for a Laravel package?
+Please use [ranium/laravel-fixerio](https://github.com/ranium/laravel-fixerio) instead of this library.*

 ## Installation

 This project can be installed using Composer: